 Here’s the kicker.
 That means an estimated 1,400 attacks take place in parking lots every day.
 Unfathomable yet true.

-It's more than enough to justify the need for parking lot security for apartments, shopping centers, offices and other businesses.
+It’s more than enough to justify the need for parking lot security for apartments, shopping centers, offices and other businesses.
 The following video showcases how imperative effective security is for parking lots.

 Parking lots and garages provide suspects with many opportunities to commit a crime.
 It’s not just people’s safety at risk.
 The garage is also a hotbed for vehicle theft and vandalism.
 These spaces contain a wealth of vehicle options in a setting where a suspect has a good chance of getting away with crime.
 They look for vehicles and car parts that are worth a lot of money.
 Others break into vehicles to steal what’s inside.